How to Enroll

 Enrollment in one of the nine independent California Virtual Academies is limited to these California counties.

 There is no discrimination in the admission of students to the nine California Virtual Academies on the basis of race, creed, color, handicapping condition or gender.
-The California Virtual Academies provide a free, appropriate public education to all of their students.
+California Virtual Academies provide a free, appropriate public education to all of their students.
 All students, however, need to meet the enrollment requirements.